Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/mask-of-the-beast-toa.md

 aliases: ["Mask of the Beast"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Tomb of Annihilation p.
-207
+BookSource: "Tomb of Annihilation p.
+207"
 ---
 # Mask of the Beast
 *Wondrous Item, uncommon*